The-AVR/AVR-2022/docs/content/diving-deeper/glossary/_index.md

 ## Vehicle Management Computer (VMC)

 The Vehicle Management Computer is the companion computer that performs various tasks and communicates with the Flight Controller.
-This is where your custom software will be run to complete the challenges for Phase II.
+This is where your custom software will be run to complete the challenges for the competiton.

 ## Vertical Robotics Competition (VRC)